 Obstetric Brachial Plexus Palsy affects the messages the brain tries to send through the nerves to the arm.
 The baby may have muscle weakness and not be able to move their arm.
 The baby’s sensitivity to heat and or pain may also be impacted.
 Muscle wastage will occur if left untreated.

 CANDIDATES FOR OBSTETRIC BRACHIAL PLEXUS PALSY TREATMENT INCLUDE:

 - Babies who are assessed to have an injury that nerve reconstructive surgery will provide an improved long-term functional outcome

 - As a child grows there may be muscle or tendon transfers around the shoulder, elbow, wrist and hand that can assist function

 Surgery is performed under general anaesthetic.
 Nerves that require reconstruction are carefully resected, and replaced by spare nerves from the leg(s) as nerve grafts.
 Nerve transfers may also be performed instead of or as well as nerve grafting.

 What to expect after the procedure

-Following the recovery from the surgical procedure a comprehensive physiotherapy program will follow to optimise the recovery chances.
+Following the recovery from the surgical procedure, a comprehensive physiotherapy program will take place to optimise the recovery chances.